-Every month, Netwatch review the crime rate and statistics for Irish businesses from across the country.
+Every month, Netwatch review the crime rate in Ireland and crime statistics for businesses.
 We post monthly updates about where, when, and the type of attempted security breaches we encounter.

 Crime statistics for January 2018